RyotaUshio/obsidian-math-in-callout/README.md

 2. Go to `Options`.
 In the `Beta Plugin List` section, click on the `Add Beta plugin` button.
 3. Copy and paste `RyotaUshio/obsidian-math-in-callout` in the pop-up prompt and click on **Add Plugin**.
 4.  _(Optional but highly recommended)_ Turn on `Auto-update plugins at startup` at the top of the page.
 5. Go to `Community plugins > Installed plugins`.
-You will find “Better Math in Callouts/Blockquotes” in the list.
+You will find “Better Math in Callouts & Blockquotes” in the list.
 Click on the toggle button to enable it.

 ## Support development